captnwalker/reservationist/README.md

 ### Deployment

- >The **[reservationist](https://reservationist1.herokuapp.com/ "reservationist")** has been deployed to a Heroku Dyno and can be used by following the link.
+ >The **[reservationist-2](https://reservationist-2.herokuapp.com/ "reservationist-2")** has been deployed to a Heroku Dyno and can be used by following the link.
 (Note: *Resting Dyno's can often take 10 to 15 seconds to spin up on initial load and are not indicative of a sites true load speed.*)

 ### Screenshots of this Project